 What is Pricing Optimization Software?

 Pricing optimization software helps businesses to find optimal price points by using advanced algorithms and best econometrics practices.
-Such algorithms in pricing optimization software (often powered by artificial intelligence and machine learning) can determine and predict dozens of pricing and non-pricing factors, like demand dynamics or cross-elasticities within the portfolio.
+Such algorithms in price optimization software (often powered by artificial intelligence and machine learning) can determine and predict dozens of pricing and non-pricing factors, like demand dynamics or price elasticity within the portfolio.

-Even though the terms 'pricing software' and 'price optimization software' are often used interchangeably, the latter term has a more narrow meaning being applied to the most advanced examples of pricing solutions, such as retail pricing optimization software.
+Even though the terms 'pricing software' and 'pricing optimization software' are often used interchangeably, the latter term has a more narrow meaning being applied to the most advanced examples of dynamic pricing solutions, such as retail pricing optimization software.

 For example, in contrast to more simple repricing tool, pricing optimization software enables both traditional and ecommerce retailers to run pricing campaigns based on demand and price elasticity which can increase revenue by 15% and a profit margin increase by 5% in the long run.

 Retail pricing software remains the best retail pricing optimization tool to increase key business metrics by means of pricing.
 The key advantages of using pricing software include: